 James Havey and Chab Dai’s Butterfly team are committed to accompanying all those who are courageously going through the stages of transformation from slavery to freedom.
 They know it takes time for a caterpillar to emerge as a butterfly.

-Photos courtesy of Chab Dai Coalition
+Photos courtesy of Chab Dai Coalition,

-From the January/February 2019 issue of Maryknoll Magazine
+This article first appeared in the January/February 2019 issue of Maryknoll Magazine